 Whether are one of many who gets a little anxious on chairlifts — which is completely reasonable — or just someone who wants to teach their kids the right way to ride a chairlift, there are a few basic rules.
 We won’t get into chairlift etiquette — we will lave that one for another time.
 Rather, here are a few tips for making sure you and your group stay safe on the lifts.

 Many chairlifts nowadays have a bar that can rest in front of the riders’ torso, and others have a more substantial bar that also includes a footrest.
 We recommend you use the bar, especially if you are nervous with heights or are riding with children.
 Having a physical barrier between you and the ground could help in the case of an emergency, but more importantly probably allows nervous riders to not be quite as tense when they are riding the lift.
 Note that some purists or snowboarders might grumble a little bit if you want to pull the bar down, but you have every right to use the bar even if they don’t want to.

-- But… be careful of the bar.
 While we recommend that you use the bar we also have witnessed the bar actually create issues for chairlift riders at the point of dismount.
 Often, it creates a last-minute scramble as you near the point of getting off the chair, as you try to lift a heavy bar or find that a pole might be caught in the footrest, and that scramble can in itself cause a bit of a headache.
 Gently raise the bar well before the point of getting off the chair.
 As for getting on the chair, it is a common courtesy to make sure the others on your chair know the bar is about to come down, just so you don’t smack them in the back of the head.